myConsciousness/myConsciousness/README.md

 > Not official, but yes SkyFeed and BlueskyDeck and so on as third party :)

 Official apps are built using React

 ---

-> Shinya Kato 🤯 @shinyakato.dev 2023-08-30T02:03:08.293Z
->
-> Pts.jsもおすすめです

-ptsjs.org

----

-> Shinya Kato 🤯 @shinyakato.dev 2023-08-30T01:43:01.860Z
->
-> Also this is a very minor addition.
-I added a simple function to determine if a given string is in App Password format.

----

-> Shinya Kato 🤯 @shinyakato.dev 2023-08-30T01:36:50.748Z
->
-> I have released the latest builds of `atproto` and `bluesky` for Dart/Flutter :) This release merges all of the Sync spec changes.
-Some completely deprecated endpoints were removed, some endpoints were simply deprecated.

-Check the following changelog for more details

-github.com/myConsciousn...

----
 <!-- MY-BSKY_TIMELINE:END -->